 8.80.010 - Purpose and Intent.

-The purpose and intent of this chapter is to establish procedures to facilitate expediency in the process of rebuilding, repairing or replacing structures that were damaged or lost as a result of the 2017 Napa Fire Complex, the 2018 Steele Fire, and the 2020 LNU Lightning Complex Fire disasters.
-Notwithstanding any other provisions that may conflict, this section shall control with respect to redevelopment or repair of structures and properties that incurred damage during the 2017 Napa Fire Complex, the 2018 Steele Fire, and the 2020 LNU Lightning Complex Fire disasters.
+The purpose and intent of this chapter is to establish procedures to facilitate expediency in the process of rebuilding, repairing or replacing structures and vineyards that were damaged or lost as a result of the 2017 Napa Fire Complex, the 2018 Steele Fire, the 2020 LNU Lightning Complex (Hennessey) Fire, and the 2020 Glass Fire disasters.
+Notwithstanding any other provisions that may conflict, this section shall control with respect to redevelopment or repair of structures and properties that incurred damage during the 2017 Napa Fire Complex, the 2018 Steele Fire, the 2020 LNU Lightning Complex Fire and the 2020 Glass Fire disasters.

 Section Two.
 Section 8.80.020 (Definitions) of Chapter 8.80 of the Napa County Code is amended to read in full as follows: